eagle840/katacoda-labs/tcpdumpnc/step3.md

 `which tshark`{{ execute }}
 /usr/bin/tshark

-Lets capture some packets (stop after 30s ctrl-c)
+Lets capture some packets (stop after 30s ctrl-c) to file tcpdump.pcap

 `tcpdump -i ens3 -c 5 -w tcpdump.pcap`{{ execute }}

-And take a look through tshark
+And take a look at that file through tshark
 `tshark -r tcpdump.pcap`{{ execute }}

 And finally we'll all done with this lab.
 Feel free to play around, the lab is available for 1hr and nothing is saved.